 APDs are bound by the DAA Code of Professional Conduct and Code of Ethics.

 Only current participants in this program can use the letter 'APD' after their name.

 able to provide evidence of current professional indemnity insurance

 More information on WorkSafe's required level of professional indemnity insurance

 WorkSafe expectations for the delivery of dietetic services WorkSafe expects that all dietitians providing services to workers as part of the Victorian Workers' Compensation Scheme integrate the principles of the Clinical Framework for the Delivery of Health Services to Injured Workers (Clinical Framework) into their daily practice.

 The Clinical Framework is based on the following principles:

-- WorkSafe does not allow dieticians to provide referrals to other health services.
+WorkSafe does not allow dietitians to provide referrals to other health services.